Falcons pick Titans offensive coordinator Smith as new coach

+Smith held a virtual interview with the team Monday, and he also interviewed with the New York Jets and Detroit Lions.
+The Jets reached an agreement with Robert Saleh on Thursday night to be their coach.

-The 38-year-old Smith has served on the Tennessee staff for 10 seasons, including two as offensive coordinator.
+Smith has served on Tennessee’s staff for 10 seasons, including two as offensive coordinator.
 The Titans finished this season tied for second in the NFL in total yards.

 Under Smith’s leadership, the Titans finished behind only Kansas City in total offense with 396.4 yards.
 They had the NFL’s second-best rushing offense as Derrick Henry became only the eighth back to rush for at least 2,000 yards.